Hatemhusnieh/City-Explorer/README.md

 # City Explorer

 **Author**: Hatem Ghazi Husnieh
-**Version**: 1.1.0
+**Version**: 1.2.0

 ## Overview
-This is an application that uses an `API` to display a location of users choice. and shows the forecast of the location for 20 days.
-However, the forecast is static.
+This is an application that uses an `API` to display a location of users choice. and shows the forecast of the location for the next 20 days.
+Also, now it has the ability to offer a collection od movies related to the city that been explored.

 ## Getting Started
 1. install a React template